blockades/scanner/README.md

 > rpcconnect=127.0.0.1

-To have this running you need to ensure there is both a running version of cassandra and also a running version of the bitcoin daemon.
+> # You must set rpcuser and rpcpassword to secure the JSON-RPC api
+> rpcuser=test
+> rpcpassword=test

 Bitcoin sever does not automatically create the full transaction index, so you will need to ensure that you have the flags enabled.

 > bitcoind -daemon -reindex -txindex

 By doing so you ensure you have a local index of the transactions which you are querying.

-Within this code base you need to ensure that BitcoinClient.scala
+Within this codebase you need to ensure that BitcoinClient.scala

 >   def auth = {
-      "Basic " + Base64.encodeString("username:password")
+      "Basic " + Base64.encodeString("test:test")
     }

 Ensure that your username and password matches that which you set up in the bitcoin.conf (which you downloaded as part of the bitcoin daemon).

 If everything is setup correctly, then you should be able to issue the commands in the High Level Steps.

+#### Cassandra

+Follow the official documentation to download and install [cassandra](http://cassandra.apache.org/download/)

+#### Last notes

+To have this running you need to ensure there is both a running version of cassandra and also a running version of the bitcoin daemon.

 ---

-### High Level Steps:

-> $ bitcoin-cli getblockhash <INTEGER>

-- get blockhash (how to figure out which is the latest?)
-- insert the blockhash into the DB
-- Loop through all INTEGERS till all blockhashes have been inserted into the DB (another way to do this is from the JSON from the block itself as it has 'next' and 'previous')

-> $ bitcoin-cli getblock <BLOCKHASH>

-- Loop through all blockhashes in the DB and get the block JSON and insert into the DB

-    NEED TO WRITE LOOP for each block JSON

-- Loop through each block and extract into the DB a list of all tx from within the block (these are the rawTransactions)
-- This means looping through each tx array to extract each tx code within the array for each block

-> $ bitcoin-cli getrawtransaction <RAW-TX-ID>

-- Loop through all RawTransactions
-- Insert JSON response into Transaction within DB

----

-### Example Bitcoin Server Commands
+### Example Bitcoin Server Commands (i.e. sanity check that the bitcoin client is working):

+Providing the bitcoin daemon has been correctly installed you should be able to issue the following commands at the commandline interface

 The following are the primary commands of the bitcoin server which we need to issue to be able to build up a 'full' version of the bitcoin blockchain.

 The route of commands that we go through is: